 The downside to probation is that the judge may "revoke" your probation if the court determines that you have violated its terms.
 Once your probation gets revoked in Las Vegas, the judge may then impose incarceration--up to the maximum sentence for the conviction offenses(s).

-What is a probation violation in Las Vegas, NV?
+What is a probation violation?

 Like it sounds, a probation violation is when you allegedly defy a term of your probation in Nevada.
 Typical probation violations that our Las Vegas criminal defense attorney see include: